Leodelson/Most-Trending-Box-Office-Movies-2000-2024-Revenue-Insights/README.md

 Europe and parts of Asia also contribute significantly to specific genres.

-## Top 5 Production Countries by Worldwide Revenue Distribution
+## Top 5 Production Countries by Worldwide Revenue Distribution:
 ![Top 5 Production Country by Worldwide Revenue](https://github.com/user-attachments/assets/c7b0ab19-7827-4c48-a5e0-6c71adeb0af5)

 The United States leads worldwide movie revenue with $341bn, followed by the UK ($48bn), China ($21bn), Japan ($14bn), and Canada ($11bn).